Santoshkasam/LiDAR-obstacle-detection/README.md

 ## Clustering

-Clustering is performed to identify groups of points that represent unique objects.
+Clustering is performed to identify groups of points that represent unique obstacles.
 This objective is achieved by the Euclidien clustering algorithm using a Kd-Tree data structure.
 The algorithm is as follows:
 1. Populate a Kd-Tree with the point cloud data.
  2. Select a point from the point cloud.
  3. Find the neighbours of the point within the distance tolerance, that are un-clustered.